Course Information

 Although generally credits earned in an A.B.A. accredited program are completely transferable to your home school, it is unlikely that participation in a study abroad program for only one summer may accelerate graduation.
 Students are encouraged to check with their home schools and review the A.B.A.
 Standards for Approval of Law Schools, Rule 304 and Interpretation 304-4, if they desire to accelerate graduation.

 *Students must choose one 9:00 a.m. course and one 11:00 a.m. course.
-The program will be limited to 140 students.
+The program will be limited to anywhere between 50 and 70 students, depending on hotel availability.
 Required casebooks and text materials must be purchased by the students at their expense prior to departure for Spain.

 Course Materials